pmdartus/wasm-journey/LOG.md

 * `0x20 0x01`: get a local value at index 1 and push the value to the stack.
 * `0x6a`: pop 2 i32 value at the top of the stack and push the result back on the stack.

+## First attempt to implement the VM

+Focus only the simplest interface `WebAssemble.instantiate`.
+The WASM spec doesn't contain any information about how WASM get bound to the host environment (aka. embeder).
+Those bindings are defined in a separate specification: [WebAssembly JavaScript Interface](https://webassembly.github.io/spec/js-api/).

+As defined in the specification, the `WebAssemble.instantiate` method is overloaded depending on the passed parameters:
+* `Promise<WebAssemblyInstantiatedSource> instantiate(BufferSource bytes, optional object importObject);`
+* `Promise<Instance> instantiate(Module moduleObject, optional object importObject);`

+For now we will only focus on the `instantiate` method receiving a buffer source.
+As defined in the WASM specification the instantiation of a WASM module is done in 3 sequential phases: decode, validate and execute.
+You can find more details about this in the [overview section](https://webassembly.github.io/spec/core/intro/overview.html#semantic-phases) of the specification.

+When implementing the initial skeleton for the bindings we can see that the bindings invoke the different phases in the same order.
+We can also see that the WASM VM exposes a [known set of APIs](https://webassembly.github.io/spec/core/appendix/embedding.html) to the host environment.
+In the case of the `instantiate` method the we will need to implement the following methods on our VM:
+* [`module_decode`](https://webassembly.github.io/spec/core/appendix/embedding.html#embed-module-decode): takes a WASM source encoded into the binary format and return a new WASM module.
+* [`module_validate`](https://webassembly.github.io/spec/core/appendix/embedding.html#embed-module-validate): takes a WASM module and returns a validation error if the module is invalid.
+* [`module_instantiate`](https://webassembly.github.io/spec/core/appendix/embedding.html#embed-module-instantiate): takes a WASM module with the external values and returns a new module instance.

 ## References

-https://www.rapidtables.com/convert/number/hex-to-ascii.html - Hex to ASCII text converter
+https://www.rapidtables.com/convert/number/hex-to-ascii.html - Hex to ASCII text converter https://webassembly.github.io/spec/js-api - Specification for the Javascript API binding with WebAssembly